cloudfoundry/docs-deploying-cf/vsphere/deploy_cf_vsphere.md

 </pre>

 You'll see a flurry of output as BOSH configures and uploads release components.
+The necessary components will be downloaded to your local machine, and then uploaded to the BOSH deployment.
+If components are found locally, they will not be downloaded.

 <!---  Gabi and Matt stopped here until Monday :) -->